This story was updated in October 2020

-Regaining independence for people who are paralyzed is an ambitious goal, admits Leigh Hochberg, MD, PhD, a critical care MGH neurologist and director of MGH Neurology’s Neurotechnology Trials Unit.
+Regaining independence for people who are paralyzed is an ambitious goal, admits Leigh Hochberg, MD, PhD, a critical care MGH neurologist and director of MGH Neurology’s Center for Neurotechnology and Neurorecovery.
 Yet Dr. Hochberg is optimistic about the potential of an investigational technology called BrainGate to restore mobility and communication for patients unable to move or speak.

-Led by Dr. Hochberg, this multi-institutional research effort aims to reconnect the brain to limbs.
+Led by Dr. Hochberg, this multi-institutional research effort, including partners at Brown University, Case Western Reserve University, Stanford University and the Department of Veterans Affairs, aims to reconnect the brain to limbs.
 In the BrainGate system, a baby aspirin-sized sensor covered with tiny electrodes is surgically implanted in the patient’s motor cortex, a part of the brain that controls movement.
 The sensor records the brain activity generated by the intention to move.
 A computer program then decodes this data into commands that direct the movement of assistive devices such as a robot arm or hand.
 In previous trials, people with paralysis have demonstrated success by controlling a computer cursor just by thinking about moving their own hand.

 A Robot Arm and a Joyful Moment

 “We want BrainGate to work wherever the user is, not just in a carefully controlled laboratory environment.”

 In 2011 clinical trials, Cathy Hutchinson, who was paralyzed by stroke 15 years earlier, was able to control a robot arm just by thinking about moving her own hand.
 For the first time since her stroke, she was able to pick up a bottle containing coffee and drink it without any assistance.
 The joy on her face from taking that drink using the robot arm was unforgettable, Dr. Hochberg says.
 Ms. Hutchinson died in October 2020.